Transforming how scientists apply for licences in the UK - Alpha and beta phases

 A mocked up example of a licence in the new service

-“Overall this project and the work the team are doing is really impressive” Government service assessor
+“Overall this project and the work the team are doing is really impressive.”
+Government service assessor

 Get in touch